-The mango tree gives out an incredible amount of fruit each year.
+The mango tree produces an incredible amount of fruit each year.
 Perhaps 1,000 pieces on a mature mango tree.
-This is also the case of Simply Natural and their mangoes.
+This is also the case of Simply Natural Farms and their mango.

-Furthermore, most of the ones I come across in the tropics are not from agricultural operations.
-They are mangos that grew wild from people and wild animals moving around seeds, or perhaps mangos that were planted by local community members years ago, that continue to thrive.
+Furthermore, most of the mango I come across in the tropics is not the product of agricultural operations.
+This mango grows wild, the result of people and wild animals moving seeds, local community members planting trees years ago, which continue to thrive.

-The mangos that are exported and end up on supermarket shelves or packaged products are almost entirely from cultivated mango orchards.
-The documentation, traceability, and quality control of wild mangos makes it very different to commercialize on international markets.
+The mangos that are exported and end up on supermarket shelves or in packaged products come almost entirely from cultivated mango orchards.
+The documentation, traceability, and quality control of wild mangos makes it different to commercialize them for international markets.

-During mango season, there is way more mangos than people know what to do with!
+During mango season, there are way more mangos available than people know what to do with!
 Thus, it’s not uncommon to see perfectly good organic mangos fall to the ground beneath the tree.

-As a foreigner who pays $3 for an organic mango in the United States, it a hard pill to swallow to see all those “wasted” mangos—but to the locals in Panama, the “wasted” mangos is actually an issue because it can create sanitary and cleanliness issues for towns and cities.
+As a foreigner who pays $3 for an organic mango in the United States, it is a hard pill to swallow to see all those “wasted” mangos.
+To the locals in Panama, however, this “waste” is actually an issue because it can create sanitary and cleanliness issues for towns and cities.

 In this case, one man’s trash is another man’s treasure.

-I took some Simply Natural mangoes photos using my phone when touring at Simply Natural Farms during a harvest season.
-All the mango trees at Simply Natural are properly maintained using proper organic horticultural practices.
+I took some photos of Simply Natural mangoes when touring Simply Natural Farms during harvest season.
+All the mango trees on the farm are maintained using proper organic horticultural practices.

 It is interesting to see the difference in the size and quality of fruit from the cultivated Simply Natural mangoes versus the wild ones.
-Wild ones often have lots of fibers, and a less sweet taste, making them less interesting for consumption than the more well known Kent, Tommy, and Keit varieties.
+Wild mango often contains a lot of fibers, and doesn’t taste as sweet, making it less appealing for consumption than the more well known Kent, Tommy, and Keit varieties.